-Being in sales for more than 13 years and working with top financial advisors, managing their leads and mine, one thing is clear; most salespeople don’t have processes in place.
+Having been in sales for more than 13 years and working with top financial advisors for 5+, one thing is clear; most salespeople don’t have processes in place.

-We love closing, collecting big commission checks and even overcoming objections.
+We love closing, collecting big commissions and even overcoming objections.

 But how many LOVE following up?

-How many have consistent and systematic ways of making sure a prospect does not slip through the cracks?
+How many have consistent and systematic ways of making sure a prospect doesn’t slip through the cracks?

-If you are not following up or have an effective way of putting them through your sales process; you may as well go throw your money down the drain.
+If you do not have an effective way of putting them through your sales process; you may as well throw your money down the drain.

-Because not following up and buying leads, is a waste of money.
+Because buying leads and not following up, is a waste of money.

 “90 percent of your leads will get lost, these are just the facts.
 Most salespeople have no long-term follow-up plan or automatic system in place…You can recoup a lot of the 90 percent by following up weekly.
 Sadly, most salespeople won’t”

 Leads are the lifeblood of our business.
 Marketing is the fuel and sales is all about knowing what to do with both.

 I’ve seen advisors and sales professionals buy high-end leads (paid $300+ PER lead) – call them a few times & forget about them (or worse let them grow cold).